RallyTechServices/feature-catalog/README.md

 ###App Configuration

+Configurations to copy the "template" feature, initiative and theme ID are at the top.
+Select a custom field to store the template IDs in the copied feature.

 A parent/grandparent/great-grandparent portfolio item is configured in the app settings.
 This portfolio item contains all template portfolio items below it.
 The lowest level portfolio items are available for copy to a parent.
 The mid-level portfolio items are used as means to organize and browse the catalog.